Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Introduction

-The idea of defining a metric associated to LQG for $\cc \in (1,25)$ was first explored in~\cite{ghpr-central-charge}, which constructs a heuristic model for such a metric by considering a natural discretization of LQG in terms of dyadic squares that makes sense for all $\cc < 25$.
+The idea of defining a metric associated to LQG for $\cc \in (1,25)$ was first explored in~\cite{ghpr-central-charge}, which constructs a heuristic model for such a metric by considering a natural discretization of LQG in terms of dyadic squares that makes sense for all $\cc \in (-\infty,25)$.
 This paper, building on the previous work~\cite{dg-supercritical-lfpp}, \emph{rigorously} proves the existence of a metric that satisfies a collection of axioms that an LQG metric for $\cc \in (-\infty,25)$ should satisfy.
 We then apply these axioms to illustrate the key distinguishing features of LQG in this regime and provide a framework for proving results about LQG for $\cc \in (-\infty,25)$.
-In analogy with the $\cc < 1$ setting, we expect---though do not prove---that the axioms we state in this paper \emph{uniquely} characterize a metric associated to LQG for $\cc \in (-\infty,25)$.
+The results of this paper are used to prove in~\cite{dg-uniqueness} that the axioms we state in this paper \emph{uniquely} characterize a metric associated to LQG for $\cc \in (-\infty,25)$.

-Before stating our results, we review the construction of the LQG random metric in the classical regime $\cc < 1$.
+Before stating our results, we review the construction of the LQG random metric in the classical regime $\cc \in (-\infty, 1)$.
 The DDK ansatz suggests constructing a random metric associated to LQG as a limit of regularized versions of the heuristic metric